 Violence and Global Health

-Led by Professor Kaveh Kohshnood, this Yale initiative aims to significantly advance research and teaching efforts on issues of violence and health - an emerging focus of study in public health, medicine, and the social sciences.
+Led by Kaveh Kohshnood and Bandy Lee, this Yale initiative aims to significantly advance research and teaching efforts on issues of violence and health - an emerging focus of study in public health, medicine, and the social sciences.
 This new academic field is in need of more empirical studies and robust theoretical and conceptual frameworks.

 Workshops and Symposiums: